NicLandajo/Crate/README.md

 Library objects vs storage tiers it allows to have the thumbnails and animated previews on a separate cache.
 You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disks.

+## Updating Crate

+Check for updates using the Update button in Crate's Settings page, or visit the repository and open version.txt which lists the current version, what changed, and which files to replace.
+Most updates only affect menu.py, making the process a simple file swap with no risk to your libraries, carts, or user data.

 ## Licenses

 Crate is under Apache License.